grzegorznowak/lxd-pab/README.md

 #### First time converge

-This will get dependencies lke `virtualenv` and `python` installed, bootstrapped and `molecule converge` ran
+This will get dependencies like `virtualenv` and `python` installed, bootstrapped and `molecule converge` ran
 ```
 ./converge.sh
 ```